 There is some speculation that despite rave reviews from critics, 4 Months, 3 Weeks, and 2 Days was overlooked for an Oscar nomination because of it’s immediate subject, abortion.
-If this is true, Oscar missed the point.
+If this is true, the academy missed the point.
 As director Christian Mungiu has said in multiple interviews, the film isn’t only about abortion — it’s about totalitarianism.
 Yes, the movie centers around one of the primary character’s need for an abortion, but the bulk of the film is about the humiliating negotiations and transactions that the characters must endure, and the fear, bitterness, and self-interest that becomes a part of the average person’s landscape in a totalitarian state.

 The film is set in Communist Romania in 1987, among the final years of the Nicolae Ceauşescu era dubbed “The Golden Age” in propaganda.
 The “golden age” moniker was part of the inspiration for the film, according to Mungiu, because of the gap between the reality and the propaganda — in addition to hearing the story from “someone he knows” but whose identity he won’t reveal.
 History tells us that as his dictatorship went on, Ceauşescu became more and more disconnected from reality — the longer the lines at the food stores, the more likely he was to get on tv and proclaim the “high living standard” achieved under his rule.
 Mungiu capitalizes on this by showing the dark rooms and cramped spaces, and the long negotiations the main characters must go through in order to get one cigarette, board a bus, or get a hotel room.

-For American viewers, this offers more than a snapshot of life in Romania during some of its darker days, it also paints a clear picture why the global mistreatment of women is such a terrible injustice.
+For American viewers, this offers more than a snapshot of life in Romania during darker days, it also paints a clear picture why the global mistreatment of women is such a terrible injustice.
 Parallels can be drawn to American history pre-Roe, and professed ideals of the American evangelical right wing, but not without spoilers.

 Originally posted on FAUXREALTHO on 2.1.2008.